ProjectMapK/FastKFunction/README.md

 You can get full benchmark score and some other graphs [here](https://docs.google.com/spreadsheets/d/1DJhf8KX1-BAxCGor5cZdlO3626AZbKeet-rkk26XGAE/).

 ### Mechanism
+`FastKFunction` realizes high speed by the following ingenuity.

+- Call `KFunction` with `call` if the argument is fully initialized.
+ - If possible, call `Java` `Method` or `Constructor` directly for further speedup.
+- Efficient retention of arguments and switching between `call`/`callBy` calls by devising a data structure.
+- Avoid using `spread operator` as much as possible.

 I have a blog post on the mechanism of fast invocation (in Japanese).

 - [【Kotlin】KFunctionを高速に呼び出す（前編） \- Qiita](https://qiita.com/wrongwrong/items/f7b15d54956191f471d1)